If you have your sights on visiting San Francisco, these ideas for the best things to do in the Golden Gate City will give you a great place to start.

 I personally like to stay around Union Square.
 It really is a great hub for shopping and dining, shows and bars.
 It’s also very easy to take the cable car down Market Street and around the Embarcadero to touristy Fisherman’s Wharf.
 The Hop on Hop off buses also stop here for easy pick up (and drop off).

-I have also stayed at the Embarcadero too, near the Ferry Building.
+I have stayed at the Embarcadero, near the Ferry Building and this is a great location.
 They have an outdoor market down here on Tuesdays, Thursdays and Saturdays, and if you like a sea view and to be within walking distance of Oracle Stadium, and the surrounding restaurants and bars, this is great spot.

 Visit Fisherman’s Wharf at PIER 39